Do you suffer from Polycystosis (PCOS) or find yourself gaining weight despite concerted efforts to eat healthily and stay in shape?

 Male and female anatomy differs, especially when it comes to reproductive organs.
 Weight gain is common in both genders, for a variety of reasons, but one female-specific disorder which contributes to this is PCOS (Polycystic Ovary Syndrome).

 What is PCOS?

-It occurred that many women who have PCOS also have insulin resistance (IR) which leads to weight gain.
-Let’s explain what IR is in an easy way.
-Well, IR happens when the body has difficulty pulling glucose from the bloodstream and converting it to energy.
-Therefore, the body needs to produce more insulin in an attempt to maintain a normal blood sugar level.
-In this case, over time, the body starts to overproduce insulin to keep blood sugar level normal.
-High-level insulin is a large contributing factor to obesity.
-Unfortunately, when blood glucose levels continue to rise despite increased levels of insulin, type 2 diabetes develops.
+Many women who have PCOS also have insulin resistance (IR) which, in turn, leads to weight gain.
+IR occurs when the body has difficulty extracting glucose from the bloodstream and converting it to energy, resulting in the body needing to produce more insulin in an attempt to maintain a normal blood sugar level.
+Over time, the body becomes conditioned and overproduces insulin in order to keep blood sugar levels stable.
+High insulin levels contribute significantly to obesity; when blood glucose levels continue to rise despite increased levels of insulin, Type 2 diabetes can develop.

-It is not new that extra weight causes many other health problems.
-Women who are diagnosed with PCOS are more likely to develop many of the problems associated with weight gain and insulin resistance, including:
+Women diagnosed with PCOS are more likely to develop weight gain-related problems and insulin resistance, including:

 - Type 2 diabetes

 - High cholesterol

 - Sleep apnea